Previous: 03 - CLI | Table of Contents | Next: 05 - Comments

 print("Hello World!")

-• Enter the following command in your terminal (Remember, DO NOT type in the $ and ignore everything in the terminal before the $ or the >):
+- Enter the following command in your terminal (Remember, DO NOT type in the

 $ python hello_world.py